The New Athletes: Innovations for the eSports Generation

 Design & Concepts

-I curated and led an innovation inspiration as a precursor to the concept workshop at The Milan Design Week in Milan, Italy, to inspire Puma's director of Innovation during the concept and ideation phase.
+I curated and led an innovation inspiration as a precursor to the concept workshop at The Milan Design Week in Milan, Italy, to inspire The Puma Design and Innovation Team during the concept and ideation phase.

-Kits designed for Puma Innovation to Team that included the Agenda, a custom designed guide with exhibitions of interest and tools to help the track inspirations.
+Kits designed for Puma Innovation Team tt included the Agenda, a custom designed guide with exhibitions of interest and tools to help the track inspirations.

 I co-led a series of concepting sessions that included members of Puma's design innovation team as well as product design professionals.